[PDF] “Grain-size dependent demagnetizing factors in permanent magnets” reprint update

 New paper: “Grain-size dependent demagnetizing factors in permanent magnets”

-Our new paper “Grain-size dependent demagnetizing factors in permanent magnets” has been published in Journal of Applied Physics (JAP). http://dx.doi.org/10.1063/1.4904854 UPDATED UPDATE: an updated reprint version that should be better for Google Scholar crawling is now available here Abstract: The coercive field of permanent magnets decreases with increasing grain size.
+Our new paper “Grain-size dependent demagnetizing factors in permanent magnets” has been published in Journal of Applied Physics (JAP).
+Abstract: The coercive field of permanent magnets decreases with increasing grain size.
 The grain size dependence of coercivity is explained by a size dependent demagnetizing factor.
-In Dy free Nd2Fe14B magnets, the size dependent demagnetizing factor ranges from 0....
+In Dy free Nd2Fe14B magnets, the size dependent demagnetizing factor ranges from 0.2 for a grain size of 55 nm to 1.22 for a grain size of 8300 nm.
+The comparison of experimental data with micromagnetic simulations suggests that the grain size dependence of the coercive field in hard magnets is due to the non-uniform magnetostatic field in polyhedral grains. ...

 Paper “Hard Magnet Coercivity” published in proceedings of REPM2014

-This August Prof. Dominique Givord of Institut Néel – CNRS presented our paper titled “Hard Magnet Coercivity” during the 23rd International Workshop on Rare earth and Future Permanent Magnets and Their Applications (REPM2014) in Annapolis, Maryland.
+This August Prof. Dominique Givord of Institut Néel CNRS presented our paper titled “Hard Magnet Coercivity” during the 23rd International Workshop on Rare earth and Future Permanent Magnets and Their Applications (REPM2014) in Annapolis, Maryland.
 The manuscript was included in the conference proceedings and we would now like to make the reprint available to the wider public: Please click here for the PDF file.
-Abstract: Based on a critical analysis of the experimental coercive properties, general considerations on the reversal mechanisms in RFeB magnets are recalled....
+Abstract: Based on a critical analysis of the experimental coercive properties, general considerations on the reversal mechanisms in RFeB magnets are recalled.
+By plotting together the experimental parameters obtained in various magnets, common features of the reversal processes are demonstrated.
+Modeling provides an almost quantitative description of coercivity in these materials and permits connecting the defect characteristic properties to reversal mechanisms. ...

 “Battenberg” structured magnets, new paper published in APL